 In children, this includes full school attendance, no sleep disturbance, <2/week daytime symptoms, no limitation on daily activities, no exacerbations, using salbutamol <2/week, and maintaining normal lung function.

-Management based on guidelines published and regularly reviewed by British Thoracic Society (BTS), Scottish Intercollegiate Guideline Network (SIGN) and Global Initiative for Asthma (GINA).
+Management is based on guidelines published and regularly reviewed by British Thoracic Society (BTS), Scottish Intercollegiate Guideline Network (SIGN) and Global Initiative for Asthma (GINA).
+GINA updated the guidelines for management of asthma in 2023³ and has included a new strategy called MART (Maintenance and Reliever Therapy) for children above age of 6, in which a single inhaler would act as both a reliever and maintenance.
+This was found to have better control of symptoms and to decrease exacerbation and hospitalisation.
 The management approach is ‘stepwise’ in that children move up to the next level of management if the current step is not controlling symptoms.
 The aim is to control all symptoms whilst being on the lowest treatment step possible.

 Other drugs